 - Imagination is encouraged in art and project-based activities; students have opportunities to be creative every day, using a variety of materials.

-- Social Studies curriculum emphasizes knowledge of the students’ family, community, and the world around them.
+- The social studies curriculum emphasizes knowledge of the students’ families, communities, and the world around them.
 This understanding empowers students to feel connected and confident in school and in life.